-In Attendance: Carol A. Francesconi, Robert S. Ciskowski, and Paul F. Astorino
+In Attendance: Carol A. Francesconi and Robert S. Ciskowski, and Paul F. Astorino

-Robert read the meeting minutes of July 22, 2014.
-Paul made a motion to accept the minutes as read; 2nd by Carol with a unanimous vote taken.
+Robert read the meeting minutes of November 18, 2014.
+Carol made a motion to accept the minutes with the correction of Robert submitting information on property auctions happening in Adams, MA rather than Mark; 2nd by Paul with a unanimous vote taken.

 Highway Department, Peter LeFebvre:

 - Trucks ready to roll for snow.

 - Kittay property cleaned and secured.

 - Warnings issued for parking in the Fire Lane and No Parking area at Hoosac Valley.
 Fines will be issued next time.

 - Spoke with Andrew Madden at the DWF whereby he stated there is no federal or state regulations against feeding waterfowl.
 Other than being a nuisance, it is very detrimental to the geese and cause nutritional based defects in the young.
 More signs will be installed near residences along the rail trail.
 Drafted a response to Mr. Costi who wrote the water fowl letter last week seeking assistance.

 - Spoke with Colonial Power.
 This is the group that has formed the 9 town Berkshire electricity buying aggregate.
 He will add Cheshire to the group and will be getting paperwork to Mark to consider the language